Jason Carthen

 Jason Carthen (born November 16, 1970) is a retired American football player, an academic, radio personality, bestselling author, and public speaker.
 He was inducted into the Business and Leadership Hall of Fame in 2018.
-He was also named the 2018 Alumnus of the year by Regent University for his contributions to entrepreneurship and business.
+He was also named the 2018 Alumnus of the Year by Regent University for his contributions to entrepreneurship and business.
 He is president and CEO of Jason Carthen Enterprises LLC. and founder of Speak Life University and The I Speak Life Academy.
-Carthen is the creator and host of the hit radio show Discover the Leader in You that airs nationally each week on iHeart Radio and iTunes.
+Carthen is the creator and host of the radio show Discover the Leader in You that airs nationally each week on iHeart Radio and iTunes.
 He is the past host of the television show Joy in our Town, and TBN's Praise the Lord.

 Early life

 Born in rural Decatur, Alabama, in a single parent household, Carthen later lived in Toledo Ohio.
 He graduated from Scott High School in Toledo, Ohio, in 1989.

 Football

 High school

 Carthen played on the offensive side of the ball while in high school.
 As a tight end, he received All City, All Conference and Honorable Mention All State recognition.
 Carthen also lettered in basketball and tennis during his high school career.